JUNE 2026

 “Volunteers come for the mission and stay for the friends they’ve made.” – David Bayer

 Our Volunteer Appreciation Breakfast was a wonderful reminder of just how special our volunteer family is.
-Congratulations to Dale, who took first place in the dessert contest, and to the 10 volunteers recognized for their 500-hours of service with branded tote bags and swag.
-We loved spending our morning celebrating the heart of Food Share—you!
-Enjoy photographs below.
+Congratulations to Dale, who took first place in the dessert contest, and to the 10 volunteers recognized for reaching 500 hours of service with Food Share tote bags and swag.
+We loved spending the morning celebrating the heart of Food Share—you!
+Enjoy the photos below.
+May also marked a very special birthday for one of our most dedicated volunteers: Herb turned 89! 🧡 Our oldest active volunteer, Herb still volunteers three times a week and even heads to the gym on his days off from packing senior kits.
+Herb, your energy, commitment, and kindness inspire us all.
+Thank you for everything you do—we are so grateful to have you as part of the Food Share family.

 — Craig Floyd and Fred Alvarez from Ojai Valley School